Moselsteig Detour Wehrer Rosenberg

 Tip

-On hot summer's days it is recommended to hike in the late evening hours.
-On the round in the Helterbachtal it is cool at the stream and in the forest and the vineyard round at sunset at the viewing pavilion is an absolute highlight.
+The detour can be divided into two mini hikes due to its shape.
+On hot summer days, the hike is especially recommended in the late evening hours.
+On the round in the Helterbach valley, it is cool by the stream and in the forest, and on the vineyard round, the sunset at the viewing pavilion is an absolute highlight.

 Getting there